Research Robots Humanoid Applications Industries Technology Contact

 Semiconductor Manufacturing

-Mobile manipulators transport FOUPs (Front Opening Unified Pods) between process tools.
-The 6-DOF arm ensures vibration-free handling and precise alignment with load ports in cleanroom environments.
+Mobile manipulators shuttle FOUPs (Front Opening Unified Pods) between tools.
+The 6-DOF arm handles them vibration-free and aligns perfectly with cleanroom load ports.

 E-Commerce Fulfillment